Everything you need to know about Red Bull Junior Brothers

 If you intend to log a ride for the purpose of participating in Red Bull Junior Brothers on both these platforms, then you must express your interest by clicking on a sign-up button on the Red Bull Junior Brothers project page by May 31 to be considered.

-Naturally, as a scouting programme to find promising junior athletes, there is an age restriction for those who can apply.
-To enter, participants in the programme must be under 19-years-old and born between 2006 and 2007.
+Naturally, as a scouting program to find promising junior athletes, there is an age restriction for those who can apply.
+To enter, participants in the program must be under 19-years-old and born between 2006 and 2007.

 04